by Debi Talbert

 I didn’t learn until years later that my style of drinking is called Gray Area Drinking (GAD).
 GAD is the space between the extremes of rock-bottom drinking and every-now and again drinking.
 The Gray Area Drinker generally does not look like the stereotypical alcoholic or suffer the extreme consequences you might expect from a heavy drinker.
 I functioned quite well, easily fooling myself and others, as I gave the appearance that life was wonderful.
 The outside world assured me I was “not that bad” or that “it’s not like you have a problem or anything”.
 We were all in denial.

-The truth is that most Gray Area Drinkers, myself included, surround themselves with people who drink similar amounts of alcohol.
+The truth is that most Gray Area Drinkers, me included, surround themselves with people who drink similar amounts of alcohol.
 By doing so, we don’t have to acknowledge that the amounts consumed are, in fact, unhealthy.

 As alcohol is addictive, Gray Area Drinking can become a much bigger problem.
-Our bodies build up a tolerance for alcohol, and larger amounts of alcohol become necessary to bring you to your happy place.
+Our bodies build up a tolerance for alcohol and larger amounts of alcohol become necessary to bring you to your happy place.
 Deep down, during my Gray Area Drinking days, I knew something was wrong and that the amount of alcohol I consumed was not healthy for my body.
 If you start to question your drinking habits, you are very likely in the “gray area”.

-Finding support and community
+Finding Support and Community

 Awareness is the first step to change.
 You can choose to address your drinking while in the “gray area”, before your body becomes physically addicted.
 The good news is that help is available in many forms in today’s world.
 Online communities, blogs, podcasts, therapists and coaches are all good options to explore.
 Find one that works for you and know you are not alone.
 Admitting you might have a problem can lead to feeling isolated because of the stigma associated with not being able to “drink normal”.

 What problem do you have that you think a drink will solve?

-Try to drink at least 64 oz of water and get 8 hours of sleep each night.
-Try to add exercise to your schedule, starting slowly.
-These simple steps help manage stress and will make you pause before picking up a drink.
+Try to drink at least 64 oz of water and get 8 hours of sleep each night and add exercise to your schedule, starting slowly.
+These simple steps help manage stress and make you pause before picking up a drink.